mlundine/rasterguru/README.md

 # Running the Standalone Executable on a Windows Machine

-An executable, RasterGuru.exe is available under Releases.
-This is a standalone file that can be used to run the Make Tiles and Make Mosaic functions on Windows machines.
+An executable, RasterGuru.exe is available under [Releases](https://github.com/mlundine/rasterguru/releases).

+Version 1 is a standalone file that can be used to run the Make Tiles and Make Mosaic functions on Windows machines.

+Version 2 is a standalone executable that runs every function detailed in the Readme.

+Double click on whichever exe you download and it will run.
+Takes a minute to initialize.

 # Making Tiles